MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 Consider creating custom policies to provide extra governance for both the Azure Stack HCI resources and Azure Arc VMs that you deploy on an Azure Stack HCI cluster.
 For example:

-- Auditing Azure Stack HCI host registration with Azure.
+- Auditing Azure Stack HCI host registration with Azure
-- Ensuring that hosts run the latest OS version.
+- Ensuring that hosts run the latest OS version
-- Checking for required hardware components and network configurations.
+- Checking for required hardware components and network configurations
-- Verifying the enablement of necessary Azure services and security settings.
+- Verifying the enablement of necessary Azure services and security settings
-- Confirming the installation of required extensions.
+- Confirming the installation of required extensions
-- Assessing the deployment of Kubernetes clusters and AKS integration.
+- Assessing the deployment of Kubernetes clusters and AKS integration

 ## Azure Advisor recommendations